 - if using powdered citric mix the correct solution, recommended is 12-16%.
 A 1.28 lb bag of powdered citric acid mixed in one gallon of water will create a 16% solution

 - wearing appropriate PPE (gloves, eye protection, closed-toe shoes, long pants, and long sleeves)

 - having water available to rinse areas where the citric may have accidentally spilled and to rinse your skin and eyes if exposed.

-- At times, MISC may make a green waste dumpster available to facilitate the removal of coqui habitat.
-Best practice is to spray the area with 12-16% solution first and then cut back the plants or remove the debris within a few days in order to minimize moving coqui in green waste.
+- At times, MISC may make a green waste dumpster available to facilitate the removal of the coqui habitat.
+The best practice is to spray the area with a 12-16% solution first and then cut back the plants or remove the debris within a few days in order to minimize moving coqui in green waste.

 - When MISC provides green waste removal do not put anything into the green waste container that is not allowed.
 This includes but is not limited to, green waste from outside the neighborhood, commercial green waste, stones, dirt, building materials, or trash.
 Access to the green waste container will be restricted, do not share any lock codes with anyone.
 Direct them to contact MISC or the designated green waste captain for that information.

 MISC Community Coqui Control staff are available to assist with challenges that may arise during community level coqui control.
 Please contact the Community Coqui Control Coordinator, Susan Frett at email@example.com or (808) 633-6646 with any questions or concerns.